Lesson 109 — Introductory Bayesian statistics

 Prior: Beta(4, 6).
 Sample: 7 successes in 10.
 Calculate the posterior, posterior mean, and MAP.

 Prior: Beta(2, 2).
 Batch 1: 5 successes in 10.
 Batch 2: 8 successes in 10.
-Do the sequential update and calculate the final posterior mean.
+Perform sequential update and calculate final posterior mean.

 3 successes in 10 trials.
 Compare the posterior mean with priors Beta(1,1) and Beta(5,5).
 Which prior has greater influence on the posterior?